-To get the answer to the question one merely has to start looking at some numbers.
-With an estimated 44% of the energy used in South African households being diverted, to heating and cooling.
+To get the answer to the question, one merely has to start looking at some numbers.
+An estimated 44% of the energy used in South African households is diverted to heating and cooling.

 One soon realises that any way to save energy is worthwhile.

 The next question to ask is, “is roofing insulation worthwhile?”
 And again, the answer is “yes”.
 Insulation in any home, not just roofing insulation, has been proven to save a lot of energy.

 By saving a lot of energy, bills come down from 10% to 50%.
 And that saving alone makes insulation more than worthwhile.
 Roof insulation, of course, plays a part in reducing energy consumption.

 Roofing insulation is used as part of an overall insulation plan.